 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in South Carolina, where immigrants are far more likely to be of working age than the U.S.-born population.

 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-In South Carolina, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 9 percent of all entrepreneurs in the state, despite accounting for 4.7 percent of South Carolina’s population.
+In South Carolina, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 15,500 immigrants owning their own business in the state.

 |People employed by immigrant-owned firms||47,098|

 |Fortune 500 companies in South Carolina founded by immigrants or their children||100.0%|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in South Carolina play an important role contributing to the state’s economy both as consumers and taxpayers.

 Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
 This holds true in South Carolina, where immigrants play a particularly large role as agricultural workers, painters, and software developers.